solidrock-technology/docs/docs/guide/events.md

 ### Team Times Description

 As with the 'Team Opportunities Description', this is shown on the frontend event booking pages for Team Member ticket types where a person is being asked to select which team(s) they would like to join.
 This field is optional and could be used to explain a little more about how teams work across different time periods within your event.
-For example you may have some teams needed for the event setup, some for while the event runs and some for post-event setdown.
+For example, you may have some teams needed for the event setup, some for while the event runs and some for post-event set-down.

 ::: tip
 If your event doesn't require team members, or teams aren't required across multiple time periods, you can leave this empty.